- Levels Taught:

 Ask me a question using the Ask-A-Question feature.
 Watch my videos and think about it.
 I'm a good teacher.
 I sincerely appreciate the time it took you to read my profile.
 Thank you.

-My teaching experience began when I was the Junior Choir director at my family church as a young teen (also the summer organist, BTW).
+My teaching experience began when I was the Junior Choir director and summer organist at my family church as a young teen.
 Armed with a Coe College Bachelor of Music and a Performance Certificate in Vocal Performance from 1981, I chose to work in Costa Rica 1982-1984 before calling Chicago home in 1986.
 My musical endeavors in Chicago have included over eighteen years of private lesson teaching, seven years of sight-reading Episcopal High Mass as the soprano section leader, five years in semi-pro choral chamber ensembles, playing in a volunteer flute orchestra, occasional professional classical singing "gigs," participation in Sacred Harp singing, one full classical vocal recital, and one shared program of classical & theater songs & duets.+ Read More

 Geriatric patient Bob is going along with the program beautifully.
 Just keep doing what you're doing Melodie.
 Thanks